fzalkow/hamr2018/README.md

 Teams should submit their contribution in the form of a *pull request* to this repository with following structure:

 * root_folder:
+    * your_project_folder:
       * src folder with you code
       * doc folder with the documentation

 Contributions are allowed until Sept.
 22 at 5pm where the hacking officially stops